Home » Edinburgh » Real Mary King’s Close tickets

 Aiko said, “Her name is Annie, and she has lost her favorite doll.
 She is very sad.”

-The very next day, the Japanese psychic bought a doll from the local Royal Mile shop and returned to Annie.
+The next day, the Japanese psychic bought a doll from the local Royal Mile shop and returned it to Annie.

-After receiving the doll, Annie is supposed to have told Aiko that her spirit won’t disturb Mary King’s Close as long as the doll was with her.
+After receiving the doll, Annie is supposed to have told Aiko that her spirit won’t disturb Mary King’s Close as long as the doll is with her.

-Once visitors came to know Annie’s sad story, they started bringing in dolls and other toys.
+Once visitors learned Annie’s sad story, they brought dolls and other toys.

 Many visitors report temperature changes and feeling a strange presence in her room.